rust-itertools/itertools/README.rst

     - All free functions are reexported at the root, ``itertools::free`` will be removed in the next version

-  - Moved out of crate or removed:
+  - Removed:

-    - ZipSlices, removed, use .zip() instead
+    - ZipSlices, use .zip() instead
-    - .enumerate_from(), ZipTrusted, removed due to being unstable
+    - .enumerate_from(), ZipTrusted, due to being unstable
     - .mend_slices(), moved to crate odds
     - Stride, StrideMut, moved to crate odds
     - linspace(), moved to crate itertools-num